MicrosoftDocs/sql-docs/docs/big-data-cluster/cluster-monitor-cmdlet.md

 ms.technology: big-data-cluster
 ---

-# Monitor a Big Data Cluster by using azdata and kubectl
+# Monitor a big data cluster by using azdata and kubectl

 ## Use azdata